GeoscienceAustralia/atmospheric_tomography_laser/doc/AtmosphericTomography-UserManual.md

 1.  samples: The number of samples to be taken along the line from the laser to the mirror.
 The default value is 100.
 If the path is very long, you might want to increase this number to improve accuracy.$(x, y)$ Co-ordinates of the reflectors

-2. H: Height of the source $z_0$ in metres.
+2. H: Height of the gas source $z_0$ in metres.
 Do not write the unit.

 3.  molar_mass: Molar mass of the gas in grams per mole.
 Height of the reflectors $z$ in metres,

 4. elevation: The height of each reflectors in meters.
 Notice that this is a comma-separated list in square brackets.
 You should enter the height of each reflector in this list, even if they are all same.
 So if the experiment has $n$ reflectors, this list would have $n$ numbers

-5. mirror: The $(x, y)$ co-ordinates of the mirrors.
+5. mirror: The $(x, y)$ co-ordinates of the laser source(s).
 This is a comma-separated list of $(x, y)$ co-ordinates where each set of co-ordinates is written within square brackets.
 The number of pairs in this list should be $n$ if you have $n$ reflectors.

 6. reflectors : The $(x, y)$ co-ordinates of the reflectors.

 To change any of these values, open the file constants.py in a text editor such as notepad and edit the values.
 Make sure that the editor does not introduce any formatting in the file and that the file is saved with the extension ".py".

+All the dispersion models considered in section \[sec:fwd\_model\] place the origin at the source and the horizontal axis along the plume centerline.

 Atmospheric Tomography Scripts
 ==============================
 Bring up the commandline (Terminal utility on Mac and Linux, DOS prompt on Windows) and navigate to the directory in which the source code has been downloaded.
-For instance, on my machine, since the source code is the path /Users/sangeetabhatia/GitWorkArea/atmospheric-tomography, I run the following commands in the directory /Users/sangeetabhatia/GitWorkArea/atmospheric-tomography.
+For instance, on my machine, since the source code is the path
+/home/atmospheric-tomography, I run the following commands in the directory /home/atmospheric-tomography.
 ```
 > pwd
 > /home/atmospheric-tomography